 New Horizons’ next target just got a lot more interesting.
-Astronomers believe Kuiper Belt object 2014 MU69 may actually be two objects that are close together.
+Astronomers believe that Kuiper Belt object 2014 MU69 may actually be two objects that are close together.

 Could the next flyby target for NASA’s New Horizons spacecraft actually be two targets?